- Search The Registry

 As an author, Bennett moves between the worlds of research and reporting, wrestling with the history of race relations in the United States and the present political surroundings in which Blacks continue to strive for equal opportunity.
 In his writings, Bennett establishes himself as a shrewd observer of society's racial injustices, articulating how people of color can overcome bigotry.

-Lerone Bennett also assisted with the movie "Amistad" and had written about Abraham Lincoln and American slavery.
-A longtime resident of Kenwood, Chicago, Bennett died of natural causes at his home there on 14 February 2018, aged 89.
+Lerone Bennett also assisted with the movie "Amistad" and wrote about Abraham Lincoln and American slavery.
+A longtime resident of Kenwood, Chicago, Bennett died of natural causes at his home on 14 February 2018, aged 89.